Jordyquench/Three-ideas/README.md

 **Overview**

-My children have always wanted a dog – I don’t – but, as the old saying goes: “I don’t have a title for this one yet”
+“I don’t have a title for this one yet”

 There are a lot of problems in the world right now, obviously I can’t tackle them all, but if I could make a small change it would give me a sense of fulfilment and if everybody did the same, it wouldn’t be too long until we all start to see a real difference.